MansiSingh111/Tuberculosis_Detection_using_DL/README.md

 # 🫁 Tuberculosis Detection from Chest X‑ray Images

-An end‑to‑end deep learning project to detect Tuberculosis (TB) from chest X‑ray images using a fine‑tuned ResNet model and an interactive Streamlit web app for image upload and prediction.
+An end‑to‑end deep learning project to detect Tuberculosis (TB) from chest X‑ray images using a fine‑tuned VGG16 model and an interactive Streamlit web app for image upload and prediction.

 ---

 ## 🚀 Project Overview

 Tuberculosis remains a major global health challenge, and chest X‑rays are a common, low‑cost screening tool.
-This project uses transfer learning on a ResNet‑based convolutional neural network to classify chest X‑ray images as **TB** or **Normal**, then serves the model through a **Streamlit** web interface for easy experimentation and demonstration.
+This project uses transfer learning on a VGG16‑based convolutional neural network to classify chest X‑ray images as **TB** or **Normal**, then serves the model through a **Streamlit** web interface for easy experimentation and demonstration.

 **Key features:**

-- 🧠 Fine‑tuned ResNet (binary classifier: TB vs Normal)
+- 🧠 Fine‑tuned VGG16 (binary classifier: TB vs Normal)
 - 📊 Training & validation on processed chest X‑ray dataset
 - 📈 Evaluation using accuracy, precision, recall, and F1‑score
 - 🌐 Streamlit web app with two pages: project intro + image prediction